 If you do not want to allow single-night bookings, then that’s your choice, but if your minimum stay requirement is anything over 4 nights, you might want to consider lowering it.
 Instead, set a two-night minimum.
 You’ve halved your previous requirement and you still will not have to deal with single-night bookings.
 It’s a win-win.
 There is no way to see who looks at your listing, and how many nights they want to stay, but to be on the safe side, try lowering your minimum stay requirement.
 It could be the reason why your Airbnb booking rates are so sluggish.

 Who doesn’t love a good discount?
-We all love feeling like we’re getting a bargain, and holiday accommodations are no exceptions.
-Being willing to offer small discounts to your guests could mean the difference between securing a booking and missing out to a better offer from your competitors.
+We all love feeling like we’re getting a bargain, and holiday accommodations are no exception.
+Being willing to offer small discounts to your guests could mean the difference between securing a booking and missing out on a better offer from your competitors.
 If you’re struggling with a sparse Airbnb calendar, offer your guests one additional night at a discounted rate.
 You’re filling up one extra night that probably won’t have been booked anyway, and earning a bit of extra income for no additional cleaning fee or Airbnb charges.

 Change Your Cancellation Policy